Overview

 Question mark iconFurther support

-For further support on Learning Space, or to report any issues with this guide, please get in touch with the Digital Learning Team via dlsupport@falmouth.ac.uk.
-Alternatively, please refer to the numerous help guides found on our Knowledge Base
+For further support with MURAL, or to report any issues with this guide, please get in touch with the Digital Learning Team via dlsupport@falmouth.ac.uk.
+Alternatively, please refer to the numerous help guides found on our Knowledge Base.

 View the Accessibility Statement for all of our support guides.